Garreth McLellan

-Garreth McLellan (born 9 January 1982) is a South African professional mixed martial artist who most recently competed in the Middleweight division of the EFC.
-A professional since 2009, he was one of the first South African MMA fighters to compete in the UFC.
+Garreth McLellan (born 9 January 1982) is a South African professional mixed martial artist who competed in the Middleweight division of the EFC where he is a former champion.
+A professional since 2009, he was one of the first South African MMA fighters to compete in the UFC and also holds a win against former UFC Middleweight champion Dricus du Plessis.

 Background

 Born and raised in South Africa, McLellan began training in karate at the age of nine and also played rugby union.
 At the age of 19, McLellan was playing flanker for the Crusaders Rugby Club in Durban when he was offered a contract to compete for the Natal Sharks.
 Working with Jason Vorster, the team's fitness coach and an MMA trainer, McLellan would eventually make the transition to mixed martial arts.
 In karate, McLellan was a national champion and also won a national title in grappling.

 Mixed martial arts career

 Early career

 McLellan compiled an amateur record of 10–0 before making his professional debut in 2009, competing exclusively for regional promotions in his native South Africa, and was a two-time EFC AFRICA champion.
 He compiled a professional record of 12–2, before signing with the UFC in December 2014.